Skip to main content.

 • Get outside daylight.
 Natural light affects circadian rhythms by suppressing melatonin.
 Bright light exposure in the early morning can help you wake up earlier so you can go to sleep earlier.
 Taking a morning walk, for example, will help reinforce your new sleep schedule.

 • Exercise earlier in the day.
-Exercise in the morning can help you shift to an earlier sleep schedule, plus it gives you more energy and boosts your mood for the day.
-However, if you exercise late in the day, it can have the opposite affect and shift your sleep schedule later.
+Exercise in the morning can help you shift to an earlier sleep schedule, giving you more energy and boosting your mood for the day.
+However, exercising late in the day, it can have the opposite effect and shift your sleep schedule later.

 • Time your meals.
 Eat lunch and dinner earlier.
 A full belly is uncomfortable and can make it more difficult to fall asleep.
 Also, limit your caffeine intake during the day.
 Caffeine can negatively affect your ability to fall asleep.